 - 1995 - Camp Margaret Bates closes, forcing constituents to move to Crowell Hilaka. / First Blue Jeans Benefit

 - 1992 - Spiff's Garden planted in honor of Lisa Lee Pruett.
-Lisa's troop planted a woodland garden and returned on Memorial Day every year for 25 years to tend it.
+Lisa's troop has returned on Memorial Day every year for 25 years to tend it.

 - 1990 - Oviatt Road intersection with Rt.
 303 moved 150 feet west

 - 1984 - Horses moved to Crowell Hilaka / structural upgrades to historic buildings

 - 1983 - GSLEC hires landscape architects Knight and Stolar to create a master plan for Camps Crowell Hilaka and Lejnar

 - 1979 - Scouting Outing adult training event